-Of the 12 headline indicators and targets, the following performance should be noted for Q1 2020/21:
+Of the 12 headline indicators and targets, the following performance should be noted for Q2 2021/22:

-- The number of Accidental Dwelling Fire's (ADF's) have increased slightly from the same quarter last year.
-Due to a lower annual target set for this year, the YTD figure is sitting currently at red. - There was one ADF Fatal Casualty encountered during this quarter, which has been a change from a continuing trend of zero for the past 4 years.
-The number of ADF Non-Fatal Casualties continues to reduce over the longer term and performance during Q1 and for the year to date is 50% lower than the same period the previous year. - The number of Non-Domestic Building Fires have increased slightly from the same period last year, with the YTD figure sitting higher against the target set for the year.
-This target is therefore sitting at red. - There were zero Fatal Fire Casualties in Non-Domestic Buildings and, zero Non-Fatal Fire Casualties in Non-Domestic Buildings also encountered during this quarter.
-The overall figures highlight an encouraging reduction over the longer term.
-These performance indicators are currently showing green. - The number of Road Traffic Collision Incidents for Q1 has reduced significantly from the previous quarter by 71%.
-There has also been a reduction of 46% against the 3-year average for the same quarter. - There were no Road Traffic Collision (RTC) Fatal Casualties encountered during Q1.
-Encouragingly, the number of RTC Non-Fatal Casualties rescued during this quarter is 86% lower than the previous quarter and is therefore showing green.
-Figures for the year are currently meeting the targets set. - The YTD figure of Unwanted Fire Alarm Signals (UFAS) caused by automatic fire alarms (AFAs) in non-domestic buildings has seen a 29% reduction from the same period last year.
-There has also been an encouraging 25% reduction from the previous quarter.
-YTD figure for this quarter is also 37% below target for this quarter, and is therefore showing green - The number of Deliberate Primary Fires YTD has seen a slight increase against the same period for last year.
-This performance indicator is currently showing red due to exceeding the headline target set for this quarter, and an overall lower annual target set. - The number of Deliberate Secondary Fires attended during Q1 has seen an encouraging long-term 32% reduction for the 3-year average for the same period.
-The YTD figure is 5% below the average for this quarter, and this is therefore showing green.
-The continued and significant efforts to proactively address deliberate fire setting throughout Dundee City highlights the benefits of a targeted multi-agency approach.
-This strategy clearly has a positive impact on fire related anti-social behaviour incidents, as we continually strive to improve this picture.
+- The number of Accidental Dwelling Fire's (ADF's) have reduced from the same quarter last year by 23%.
+The YTD figure is currently showing green and meeting target. - There were no ADF Fatal Casualties encountered during this quarter, which has been an encouraging change from a recent trend of fatal fire casualties.
+The number of ADF NonFatal Casualties continues to reduce over the longer term, and current YTD performance is 53% lower than the same period the previous year. - The number of Non-Domestic Building Fires have increased from the same period last year, with the YTD figure currently sitting at 21, and is therefore currently sitting at amber. - There were zero Fatal Fire Casualties in Non-Domestic Buildings and Non-Fatal Fire Casualties in Non-Domestic Buildings encountered during this quarter.
+The overall figures highlight a reduction over the longer term. - The number of Road Traffic Collision Incidents for Q2 has increased from the same quarter last year by 5.
+The YTD figure however is sitting slightly above the headline target and is therefore showing amber. - There were no Road Traffic Collision (RTC) Fatal Casualties encountered during Q2.
+This trend has remained the same for the previous 6 years for the same quarter.
+The number of RTC Non-Fatal casualties rescued during this quarter is higher than the previous quarter, and is above the headline target YTD figure set, and is therefore showing red. - The YTD figure of Unwanted Fire Alarm Signals (UFAS) caused by automatic fire alarms (AFAs) in non-domestic buildings has seen an increase of 31% from the same period last year.
+The YTD figure however is 9% below target for this period, and is therefore showing green. - The number of Deliberate Primary Fires YTD has seen a slight increase against the same period for last year.
+This performance indicator is currently showing red due to exceeding the headline target set for this quarter, and an overall lower annual target set. - The number of Deliberate Secondary Fires attended during Q2 is in line with the 3-year average for the same period.
+Q2 figures are slightly below the average target set for each quarter, however the YTD figure is above headline target set and this is therefore showing red.
+The continued and significant efforts to proactively address deliberate fire setting throughout Dundee City is benefited through a targeted, multi-agency approach.
+This strategy has a positive impact on fire related anti-social behaviour incidents, as we continually strive to improve this picture.